-Table 3 illustrates the total number of procedures which have been used to translate metonymy in Antara's Mu'allaqã.
-Accordingly, seven different procedures have been utilized in total.
-All three translators have used five procedures.
-The most commonly used ones are modulation with 14 (27.4 %) occurences, literal translation procedure with 12 (23.5 %) occurences, paraphrasing which has a portion of 10 (19.6 %) occurences, and and adaptation procedure with 9 (17.6 %) data.
-The less used translation procedures are addition, which has been employed 5 (9.8 %) times, and substitution which has been employed 1 (1.9 %) times.
+Table 3 illustrates the total number of procedures used to translate metonymy in Antara's Mu'allaqã.
+Accordingly, seven different procedures are utilized in total.
+All three translators used five procedures.
+The most commonly used ones are modulation with 14 (27.4 %) occurences, literal translation procedure with 12 (23.5 %) occurences, paraphrasing which has a portion of 10 (19.6 %) occurences, and adaptation procedure with 9 (17.6 %) occurences.
+The least used translation procedures are addition, which is used 5 (9.8 %) times, and substitution which is employed only once 1 (1.9 %).